 Despite the review’s powerful impact on Clapton, the truth is that Cream’s internal dynamics had made the band a house of cards from the start.
 Relations between Baker and Bruce were terrible by 1968.
 Their arguments were violent and perpetual, even driving Clapton to tears on one occasion.

 By early 1968, Clapton had been wowed by the Band, who he felt made his own group’s output sound obsolete by comparison.
 "When I heard [them]," he said in Crossroads, "I felt we were dinosaurs, and what we were doing was rapidly becoming outdated and boring.
 Music From Big Pink bowled me over ‘cause I thought that’s where everything should be going and we were nowhere near it."

 Still, the impact of Landau’s review can’t be dismissed.
-On July 10, 1968, Clapton announced that the band was breaking up, almost at the exact time that its new double album, Wheels of Fire, showed up.
+On July 10, 1968, Clapton announced that the band was breaking up, almost at the exact time that Cream's new double album, Wheels of Fire, showed up.
 On Nov.
-26, Cream played their last gig at Royal Albert Hall (they would reunite for a couple of brief periods years later).
+26, Cream played their last classic-era gig at Royal Albert Hall.

 Landau, as it turned out, was a pretty good critic, a writer capable of building careers as well as tearing them down.
 In 1974, after seeing a young Bruce Springsteen at a Boston club, he famously wrote: "I saw my rock ‘n’ roll past flash before my eyes.
 And I saw something else: I saw [the] rock 'n' roll future and its name is Bruce Springsteen.
 And on a night when I needed to feel young, he made me feel like I was hearing music for the very first time."
 In this case, Landau got it right.